Suhail-chougle/DOS-Attack-prediction-on-Big-Data/README.md

 3. Addressing Class Imbalance: Class imbalances in the data are tackled to avoid biased predictions and enhance the accuracy of the analysis.

-4. ML Pipeline Development: ML pipelines are created, encompassing essential stages such as string indexing, vector assembling, and user-defined functions to format the data optimally for machine learning algorithms.
+4. ML Pipeline Development: ML pipelines are created, encompassing essential stages such as string indexing, vector assembling, standard scaling, and user-defined functions to format the data optimally for machine learning algorithms.

 **Machine Learning Algorithms Used:**